-SuperBeam runs on Windows XP, Vista, Windows 7, 8 and 10 (32-bit or 64-bit) systems.
+SuperBeam runs on Windows 7, 8 and 10 (32-bit or 64-bit) systems; Windows XP and Vista are no longer supported.
 You can choose the font(s) used to display and print calculations.
 A larger font is easier to read; a smaller font shows more information without scrolling - the choice is yours!
 You can choose from one of 24 colour schemes (themes).
 These screenshots use the Sapphire theme.
 You can see them all on our themes preview page.

 A SuperBeam project is made up of one or more 'items'.
 An item can be a steel or timber beam, steel column, timber post or stud or text page.
 The script option lets you generate calculation sheets for members such as pressed steel lintels which are sized using safe load tables.
 Each item calculation appears in a separate window.
 Items are listed in the Project Manager at the left of the program window.

 You can edit items by double clicking on the window, clicking on the toolbar pen icon, selecting 'Edit' from the menu or by pressing Alt+E as suits your preferred way of working.

 The Project details dialog lets you enter job-related data in four fields.
 The default field names are user-definable.
 You can choose whether to enter total loads or enter separate dead and live components of loads.
 The option selected applies to the whole project, not individual items.
 Most users find that total load entry is simpler; dead/live load entry allows steel beam deflection to be checked against live load deflection only, and automatically calculates the required factor for steel bearing padstones and bearing plates.